warrior1211421/Gaming-Techies/content/posts/best-motherboards-for-amd-ryzen-5-2600x-top-7-list.md

           This motherboard provides plenty of input ports for your various hardware and accessories.
 It supports USB 2.0, 3.0, and 3.2 Type A and Type C reversible connectors.
 Along with dual-GPU slots with SLI and Crossfire support.
 So, you can install both ATI and Nvidia graphic cards in your setup to enhance the performance even more.
     pros:
-      - pro: "Asus Aura Sync RGBs "
+      - pro: "Asus aura sync RGBs "
       - pro: "Advanced cooling system "
-      - pro: It supports multiple Ryzen Generations
+      - pro: It supports multiple ryzen generations
       - pro: "Suitable for heavy gaming sessions "
-      - pro: "AI-powered Features "
+      - pro: "AI-powered features "
-      - pro: "E-Sports Quality Performance "
+      - pro: "E-Sports quality performance "
       - pro: Heatsink drive guards
     amzlink: https://amzn.to/3myr0YX
     nameForTOC: ASUS ROG STRIX B350-F